 - Spring term: December 1

-- Summer terms: Two weeks prior to registration for the term.
+- Summer terms: Three weeks prior to registration for the term.

 Note: These deadlines are subject to change at any time.